interagent/http-api-design/README.md

 to figure out or explain when it is OK to use TLS and when it’s not.
 Just require TLS for everything.

+Suggested way, is to reject any non-TLS requests to the API.
+In other words make sure, that there is no server/proxy responding to http/80 port if possible, to avoid any unsecure exchange of any data.
+If your setup doesn't allow this at least reject it with `403 Forbidden`.

+Redirects are
-Respond to non-TLS requests with `403 Forbidden`.
-Redirects are discouraged since they allow sloppy/bad client behaviour without providing any clear gain.
+discouraged since they allow sloppy/bad client behaviour without providing any clear gain.
 Clients that rely on redirects double up on server traffic and render TLS useless since sensitive data will already